kwaldenphd/dash-python/README.md

 99. For more information in deploying a Flask app using Reclaim Hosting (or another cPanel provider):
 - [`python`, Flask: Deploy an App](https://python-adv-web-apps.readthedocs.io/en/latest/flask_deploy.html)
 - Tony Hirst, ["Creating a Simple Python Flash App via cPanel on Reclaim Hosting"](https://blog.ouseful.info/2016/09/17/creating-a-simple-python-flask-app-running-on-reclaim-hosting/) *OUseful.Info* (17 September 2016)

-# Project Prompts

-There are no project prompts.
-There is only final project proposal work.

-# Lab Notebook Questions

-PLACEHOLDER